Pre-Islamic Arabian inscriptions: Classification

+Inscriptions mainly come in two forms: graffiti, "self-authored personal expressions written in a public space", and monumental inscriptions, commissioned to a professional scribe by an elite for an official role.

+Unlike modern graffiti, the graffiti in these inscriptions are usually signed (and so not anonymous) and were not illicit or subversive.
+Graffiti are usually just scratchings on the surface of rock, but both graffiti and monumental inscriptions could be produced by painting, or the use of a chisel, charcoal, brush, or other tools.
+These inscriptions are typically non-portable (being lapidary) and were engraved (and not painted).

+Both graffiti and monumental inscriptions were intended for public display.

 Languages

 South Arabian

 Sabaic is the best attested language in South Arabian inscriptions, named after the Kingdom of Saba, and is documented over a millennium.
-In the linguistic history of this region, there are three main phases of the evolution of the language: Late Sabaic (10th–2nd centuries BC), Middle Sabaic (2nd century BC–mid-4th century AD), and Late Sabaic (mid-4th century AD–eve of Islam).
+In the linguistic history of this region, there are three main phases of the evolution of the language: Old Sabaic (10th–2nd centuries BC), Middle Sabaic (2nd century BC–mid-4th century AD), and Late Sabaic (mid-4th century AD–eve of Islam).
 The final Sabaic inscription discovered is from the mid-5th century AD, during the final years of the Himyarite Kingdom.
 Some Sabaic inscriptions have also been found in Ethiopia, and these are classified as Ethiopic Sabaic.
 Sabaic and Arabic may have been mutually intelligible.

 Hadramitic is attested in hundreds of inscriptions over a millennium, and is known from the region of Hadramaut, or modern eastern Yemen.

 Qatabanic is more seldom attested, including on some pottery shards.
 Inscriptions in this language are found from the Qataban kingdom, principally at its capital Timna and the surrounding necropolis.

 Minaic, known from the Ma'in kingdom of the Minaeans, is first documented in the 8th century BC.
 Although the primary site of attestation is at the kingdom, Minaic inscriptions have also been discovered in northwestern Arabia and Egypt, and this has been linked to a flourishing Minaean trade.